 How many times have you been crossing the bridge over the Brisbane River just to see a group of friends—not yours—down below in a boat and thought to yourself, Gee—that looks like fun.
 But, then you’ve kept on walking and forgotten about it because you neither have a boat nor a boating license.
 (Featured image: goboatbrisbane)

 Well, no boat and no boating license is no longer a problem!
-GoBoats have returned to the Brisbane River, just in time for the three consecutive long weekends we’re in the midst of.
+GoBoats have returned to the Brisbane River.

-Having arrived in Brisbane last year, GoBoat became the newest and easiest way for you and your friends to enjoy time on the water.
+Having arrived in Brisbane in 2021, GoBoat have become the newest and easiest way for you and your friends to enjoy time on the water.
 The boats—constructed from fibreglass, which uses recycled PET bottles instead of virgin glass—are powered by an electric motor and have a top speed of seven kilometres per hour.

 This means that you don’t need a license to skipper them and anyone over the age of eighteen can be captain for a day.